 How to choose the right excavator for waste disposal facilities

-Waste and rubbish disposal facilities require excavators for lifting a mixture of materials, clearing and crushing waste.
+Waste and rubbish disposal facilities require excavators for lifting a mixture of materials and clearing and crush waste.
 For this purpose, lifting strength is key.
-Large scale excavators of 30 + tons with advanced hydraulics will be ideal for efficient lifting and clearing.
+Large-scale excavators of 30 + tons with advanced hydraulics will be ideal for efficient lifting and clearing.
 Consider using extensions like an excavator claw for effectively grabbing waste and manoeuvring it without damaging or spilling in the process.